MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/tutorial--building-the-games-uwp-app-framework.md

 * Create and initialize the game renderer.
 For more information, see [Rendering framework I: Intro to rendering](tutorial--assembling-the-rendering-pipeline.md).
 * Create the initialize the Simple3Dgame object.
 For more information, see [Define the main game object](tutorial--defining-the-main-game-loop.md).
 * Create the game UI control object and display game info overlay to show a progress bar as the resource files load.
 For more information, see [Adding a user interface](tutorial--adding-a-user-interface.md).
-* Create the controller so it can read input from the controller (touch, mouse, or XBox wireless controller).
+* Create the controller so it can read input from the controller (touch, mouse, or Xbox wireless controller).
 For more information, see [Adding controls](tutorial--adding-controls.md).
 * After the controller is initialized, we defined two rectangular areas in the lower-left and lower-right corners of the screen for the move and camera touch controls, respectively.
 The player uses the lower-left rectangle, defined by the call to **SetMoveRect**, as a virtual control pad for moving the camera forward and backward, and side to side.
 The lower-right rectangle, defined by the **SetFireRect**